NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 **10 Oct.
 This runs and produces ``domain_cfg.nc`` output, though the job has 1 error**

+.. note:
+  I have attempted to harmonise the namelist_cfg files a bit between v3 and v4 This was probably a bad idea.
+It might be cleaner to just keep the DOMAINcfg version in v3.6 since and strip out the things that aren't relevant to the domain_cfg.nc generation.

 Put a copy in $INPUTS for safe keeping.
 Put a copy in EXP::

     cp $TDIR/DOMAINcfg/namelist_cfg $INPUTS/namelist_cfg_generateDOMAINcfg_101017